themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 **Finding a Specialist**

 Though endometriosis is a common condition affecting 176 billion people worldwide, there are very few specialists in the medical community.
 It's estimated that there are <a href="https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist" target="_blank" rel="noopener noreferrer">less than 200 excision surgeons</a> in practice worldwide.
 What a stark lack of medical support for an epidemic scaled disease.
-Finding a knowledgable and compassionate provider can be one of the hardest aspects of managing this disease.
+Finding a knowledgeable and compassionate provider can be one of the hardest aspects of managing this disease.
 Without proper medical support, the symptoms can become chronic comorbidities that will need their own medical intervention.
-Here are some tools for finding a knowledgable provider near you:
+Here are some tools for finding a specialist provider near you.

 * <a href="https://www.facebook.com/groups/418136991574617/" target="_blank" rel="noopener noreferrer">Nancy's Nook</a> is a self guided research tool that provides an updated list of excision specialists that have undergone a specific vetting process developed by nurse and endo activist Nancy Peterson
 * <a href="https://endofendoproject.org/physician-directory/" target="_blank" rel="noopener noreferrer">The American End of Endo Project</a> has a physician's directory, which is a locator tool for excision specialists